decretist/ICMCL17/proceedings/ICMCL17.md

 family of generative AI tools, such as ChatGPT and friends, that have been the subject of so much attention over the last several years.)
-Once the PIE lemmatization environment had been set up, I wrote a Python program that used PIE to create separate lists of every lemma found in the first- and second-recension *dicta*, and then to compare the two lists to identify lemmas that appear only in the second-recension *dicta*.
+Once the PIE lemmatization environment had been set up, I wrote a Python program that used PIE first to create separate lists of every lemma found in the first- and second-recension *dicta* and then to compare the two lists to identify lemmas that appear only in the second-recension *dicta*.
 The program produced a list of 725 unique lemmas present only in second-recension *dicta*.[^9]